• Skip to primary navigation

 Reduce the liquid

 • While you're picking the meat from the head, strain the braising liquid, then return it to a simmer on the stove in a wide pot.
-Reduce the liquid by half.
+Reduce the liquid by half, then slowly down until 2 cups remains.
+This will take a while.

-• Test the gel of the braising liquid by spooning some onto a plate and refrigerating it.
+• Test the gel of the braising liquid by spooning some onto a frozen plate or a metal bowl over ice.
 The liquid should gel easily when it cools.
-If it doesn't, reduce the liquid in 1/4 increments, continuing to test until it gels and sets nicely.
-Contrary to popular opinion, it is possible to over-reduce the braising liquid, which will give your headcheese the texture of a super ball.
-It should be solid, and able to be cut with a knife, but not so hard that it's rock-like, or rubbery.
-It should be pleasant tasting.
+If it doesn't, reduce the liquid in ¼ increments, continuing to test until it gels and sets nicely.

 Chill and Form